Retired

 Mönchengladbach, West German

-Frentzen joined Formula 1 with Sauber in 1994 and soon attracted the attention of Frank Williams, who signed him in 1995 to replace Damon Hill at the end of the 1996 season.
+Frentzen joined Formula 1 with Sauber in 1994 and soon attracted the attention of Frank Williams, who signed him in 1995 to replace Damon Hill at the end of Hill’s 1996 title-winning season.
+Hill’s exit stirred controversy in 1996, especially as he was en route to winning the world championship.
+Nonetheless, Frentzen took his place beside Jacques Villeneuve in 1997.

 The team struggled in 1998 due to new technical regulations, leading to a winless season for both drivers, who left at its end.

 Frentzen’s next move was to the financially troubled Arrows team in 2002.
 Despite showing promise, the team exited after the 2002 British Grand Prix.
+He returned to Sauber for a final season in 2003, achieving a podium in his second-to-last race before being replaced by Felipe Massa in 2004.

 Heinz-Harald Frentzen Formula One World Championship career